BDC Hamburger Icon

 • Enable and encourage brand ambassadors who will spread the word about your brand.

-Consumers’ online reviews, social media posts, testimonials, blog posts and video content are known as user-generated content (UGC).
+• Seek out user-generated content, including online reviews, social media posts, testimonials, blog posts and video content about your brand.

 • Draws more visitors to your page